Crows Nest Kindergarten is a family-owned and operated centre, which has been part of the Crow Nest community for over 40 years.

 Our curriculum encompasses the importance of literacy and numeracy skills from a young age.
 Phonological awareness is a key aspect in our program as it sets the pace for emergent literacy and success in future reading and spelling.
 We do this by integrated research based techniques such as the Letterland program.

 Our centre ensures your child is ready for school by working closely with a certified occupational therapist.
-Our OT institutes a s-week school readiness program to ensure your child has the fundamentals skills needed to successful transition to primary school.
+Our OT institutes a 10week school readiness program to ensure your child has the fundamentals skills needed for a successful transition to primary school.

 Our graduation class take part in a graduation ceremony at the end of the year to celebrate their achievements.